zsmartsystems/com.zsmartsystems.zigbee/README.md

 # Console Application

 A console application is provided as part of the package.
 This application allows full use and testing of the framework.
+It can be used to test any new functionality without the added complexity of application level integration, or may be used as a stand-alone ZigBee configuration tool.

+The command handlers used in the console application are in the package ```com.zsmartsystems.zigbee.console```.
+This is separate from the main console application, and this allows the command handlers to be incorporated into other frameworks.

+Command handlers for commands specific to each dongle implementation are in the package ```com.zsmartsystems.zigbee.console.xxx``` (where xxx is the name of the dongle).
+These commands allow access to non standard API relating solely to each dongle.

+Command handlers take a set of arguments as provided by the user and will throw ```IllegalArgumentException``` if there are any errors with arguments, or ```IllegalStateException``` if there are any issues with the network state that prevent the command execution.

 # Contributing